After ATM heist, India's IT sector again in unwelcome spotlight

 That had followed a backlash in Britain after customers of Royal Bank of Scotland and its Natwest unit were left locked out of their accounts for a week due to an inexperienced IT operator in Hyderabad, media reports said.

-A U.S. Senate probe last year criticizing anti-money laundering controls at HSBC identified deficiencies in work done by its “offshore reviewers” in India, according to media reports.
+A U.S. Senate probe last year criticising anti-money laundering controls at HSBC identified deficiencies in work done by its “offshore reviewers” in India, according to media reports.

 While plenty of global companies are moving more functions to India, either to outsourcers or wholly-owned “captive” operations, some are moving work back home.